 In the Reference Manager, click Browse.
-Browse to the installation folder for CES EduPack or CES Selector (e.g., C:\Program Files (x86)\CES xxxxxx\) and select (by holding down the Ctrl key) Granta.Data.dll and Granta.HybridBase.dll.
+Browse to the installation folder for CES EduPack or CES Selector (e.g., C:\Program Files (x86)\CES xxxxxxxx\) and select (by holding down the Ctrl key) Granta.Data.dll, Granta.Framework.dll and Granta.HybridBase.dll.
 Click Add to add the reference.

-Similarly, add a reference to the Microsoft.Net library System.ComponentModel.Composition, as shown in the screen below.
+Similarly, add a reference to the Microsoft.Net libraries System.ComponentModel.Composition and System.ComponentModel.DataAnnotations as shown in the screen below.
 In the Reference Manager, click Assemblies, then click Framework.
 To find the library, use the scroll bar or the search in the top right of the Reference Manager.
 If there are several versions of the library available, check the box for the 4.0 version.
 Click OK to close the Reference Manager.